moltzaum/pkman/README.md

 ❌ No Central Package Registry

-No conan-center or vcpkg equivalent.
+No `conan-center` or `vcpkg` equivalent.

-You need to manually specify Git URLs, refs, or hashes.
+You need to specify Git URLs, refs, or hashes.

 ❌ No Binary Distribution / Caching

 No binary cache means always building from source, which slows things down.

-Conan and vcpkg support binary packages and shared caching across projects.
+Conan and `vcpkg` support binary packages and shared caching across projects.

 ❌ Limited Testing for Platform Support and Build System Integration